Yuxrier/prolog-compiler/README.md

 ?-generateCode(<filename>).

 it does everything that lexAndParse do, but generates some really okay code.
-Currently booleans are not fully implemented, because comparing strings is hard, and if/while has yet to be implemented.
-It also fails to pad the code with 0's between the code and the string, so at present you'll have to do that manually.
+Currently booleans are not fully implemented, because comparing strings is hard